Retraction/arsh-sim/README.md

 ## Embed

-If you want this game on your site, use this embed code:
+If you want this game on your site, use the following HTML:

 `<div id="arshsim"><script src="https://355over113.github.io/arsh-sim/embed"></script><noscript><button>Whoops!
 Your JavaScript's Not On.</button></noscript></div>`